NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 Loss Configurations
 -------------------

-Neural diarizer uses binary cross entropy (BCE) loss.
+Neural diarizer uses a binary cross entropy (BCE) loss.
 A set of weights for negative (absence of the speaker's speech) and positive (presence of the speaker's speech) can be provided to the loss function.

 .. code-block:: yaml
   loss: